-“She’s been there a thousand years and is paying very low rent,” said Larry Cooper, executive director of the Coalition for Economic Survival.
-“It’s pretty outrageous and heartless to be evicting this woman.
+Larry Gross, executive director of the Coalition for Economic Survival, said: “It’s pretty outrageous and heartless to be evicting this woman.
 It just shows a perfect example of how tenants without strong rent-controlled protections are vulnerable to displacement and injustices.”

-Pauline Cooper has offered Smith a bedroom in her own home but, understandably, Smith wants to stay where she is.
-She’s been called energetic and spry by those who know her, reports the Times, but this is no mere minor disruption to Smith’s life.
+Cooper has told Smith she could have one of her bedrooms, according to the Los Angeles Times, but understandably, Smith wants to stay where she is.
+She’s been called “spry” by those who know her, reports the Times, but this is no mere minor disruption to Smith’s life.

-As noted by Times “[as] part of the city’s Rent Stabilization Ordinance, relocation assistance is available for evicted tenants in L.A. who are 62 or older, are handicapped or disabled.
+As noted by the Times, “[as] part of the city’s Rent Stabilization Ordinance, relocation assistance is available for evicted tenants in L.A. who are 62 or older, are handicapped or disabled.
 But elsewhere in Los Angeles County, there’s no such help.”

 “The only thing I can say is that I’ve tried to live a good life,” Smith told CBSLA.
 “I never wanted to harm anybody.”